stevei101/not-sure/TERRAFORM_VARIABLES_SETUP.md

 - Set variables in Terraform Cloud workspace UI (recommended)
 - Or ensure `-var` flags are used in the workflow commands

+**Error: "No credentials loaded" or "could not find default credentials":**

+- This is a **credentials issue**, not a variables issue
+- Terraform Cloud needs GCP credentials configured in the workspace
+- See `TERRAFORM_CLOUD_CREDENTIALS_SETUP.md` for complete setup instructions
+- You need to set `GOOGLE_CREDENTIALS` environment variable in Terraform Cloud workspace